brandongregoryscott/pipegate/README.md

 ## Security Considerations

-**PipeGate** has minimal to no built-in security features.
+**PipeGate** has minimal to no built-in security features beyond JWT authentication.
 It is essential to implement your own security measures to protect your infrastructure when using PipeGate.
 Consider the following:

-- **Authentication:** Ensure that only authorized clients can connect to your PipeGate server by implementing authentication mechanisms such as API keys or tokens.
+- **Authentication:** Ensure that only authorized clients can connect to your PipeGate server by using strong JWT secrets and managing token distribution securely.
 - **Network Security:** Utilize firewalls, VPNs, or other network security tools to restrict access to your PipeGate server.
 - **Input Validation:** Apply thorough validation and filtering of incoming requests to prevent malicious activities.
-- **Encryption:** Consider setting up HTTPS to encrypt data in transit, especially if transmitting sensitive information.
+- **Encryption:** Ensure that HTTPS is set up to encrypt data in transit, especially if transmitting sensitive information.
 - **Monitoring and Auditing:** Regularly monitor and audit your PipeGate setup to detect and respond to potential threats.
 - **Resource Limiting:** Implement rate limiting or throttling to prevent abuse and ensure fair usage of server resources.